ShixiongQi/serverless-IoT-script/README.md

 ## Deploy Kubernetes Cluster
 1. Run `./100-docker_install.sh` without *sudo* on both *master* node and *worker* node
 2. Run `source ~/.bashrc`
-3. Run `./git_clone.sh` to clone all relevant repos.
-Edit as required before moving on.
-4. On *master* node, run `./200-k8s_install.sh master <master node IP address>`
+3. On *master* node, run `./200-k8s_install.sh master <master node IP address>`
-5. On *worker* node, run `./200-k8s_install.sh slave` and then use the `kubeadm join ...` command obtained at the end of the previous step run in the master node to join the k8s cluster.
+4. On *worker* node, run `./200-k8s_install.sh slave` and then use the `kubeadm join ...` command obtained at the end of the previous step run in the master node to join the k8s cluster.
 Run the `kubeadm join` command with *sudo*
-6. On master node, run `./prerequisite.sh` (Currently not needed)

 ## Deploy Knative Serving and Eventing
 ### Quick installation (Recommanded)